 A handful of additional features can boost your jacket’s overall performance, convenience, and suitability for your activity type.
 The most important of these to consider before buying include:

-Now that we know what to look for in a rain jacket, let’s get down to our review of the Mountain Hardwear Finder to see how it scores in each of the features and characteristics identified above.
+Now that we know what to look for in a rain jacket, let’s get down to our review of the Mountain Hardwear Mens Finder Waterproof Rain Jacket for Everday Use, Backpacking, Hiking and Camping - Zinc - M to see how it scores in each of the features and characteristics identified above.

 The Finder is a 2-layer, budget rain jacket and, as such, naturally compromises on a few features and characteristics found in pricier, 3-layer models.
 That said, in terms of the weather protection you get in return for your financial outlay, we found the Finder to perform none too shabbily on the waterproofing front.